 Completion of the Tebrakunna Bridge has reduced the need for log trucks to use the Tasman Highway through the Weldborough Pass.
 It has therefore improved efficiency and reduced conflict with other traffic on this Highway.

 The replacement of the seven bridges in the Break O'day Council area has allowed logging traffic to take a more direct and safer route to the northern ports.

 The road upgrades promote safer movement of heavy vehicles and better interaction with non freight traffic around the north east as well as allowing for a heavy vehicle curfew on Bridport Main Road to be removed.

 The project was jointly funded with the Australian Government contributing $34 million and the Tasmanian Government contributing $9,225,074.

 Construction of the Tebrakunna Bridge was completed in March 2010.

 Construction of the seven bridge replacement projects commenced in late 2013 and was completed in June 2014.

 The Prossers Road intersection upgrades were completed in February 2014.

-The Waterhouse Road - Emily Street to Brid River Bridge - Road Upgrade commenced in October 2016 and was completed in April 2017.
+The Waterhouse Road - Emily Street to Brid River Bridge - Main Street Upgrade commenced in October 2016 and was completed in April 2017.